BAD-JamesWW/BAD_HIT/README.md

 H.I.T.
 (Hash Integrity Tool) is created and maintained by B.A.D. — Black Apex Development LLC (Ohio Entity #5448030).

+## License
-This project is open-source and is intended to be freely used, modified, and redistributed under the terms of the project’s license.
+This project is open-source and may be used, modified, and redistributed under the terms of the Apache-2.0 License.

+**License:** Apache-2.0

+## Trademark / Branding Notice
-However, (B.A.D.)
-Black Apex Development and any associated branding (including names, logos, and identity elements) are used to identify the original creator and official project releases.
+“Black Apex Development” (B.A.D.), along with any associated names, logos, and identity elements, are used to identify the original creator and official project releases.

-Forks and modifications are allowed, but you may not claim affiliation with or endorsement by Black Apex Development.
+Forks and modifications are allowed.
+However, you may not claim affiliation with, endorsement by, or official status from Black Apex Development.

-If you redistribute or fork this project, do not represent your version as an official Black Apex Development release, and do not use the (B.A.D.)
-Black Apex Development name or branding in a way that suggests ownership or partnership.
+If you redistribute or fork this project, do not represent your version as an official Black Apex Development release, and do not use the Black Apex Development name or branding in a way that suggests ownership, partnership, or endorsement.

 © 2026 Black Apex Development LLC.